-Served as a member of two trial teams and counsel of record in US federal court for a multidistrict litigation matter, participated in court proceedings, drafted pre-trial brief, closing memorandum of law, Daubert motions and responses, motions in limine and responses and expert witness examinations.
+Member of two trial teams and counsel of record in US federal court for a multidistrict litigation matter, participated in court proceedings, drafted pre-trial brief, closing memorandum of law, Daubert motions and responses, motions in limine and responses and expert witness examinations.

 Professional Associations and Memberships

 - Almost Home Kids, Affiliate of Chicago Lurie Children’s Hospital - Member, Board of Directors

 - Chicago Bar Association - Member

 - Kyle maintains an active pro bono practice, having successfully led multiple cases for indigent clients in state and federal courts.